Here’s the secret to overcoming homesickness when you’re stationed overseas

 It wasn’t until I lived outside of America that I realized how much of the Fall season is a cultural celebration.
 We take it for granted that everyone around us knows what a pumpkin spice latte is, or Halloween costumes, or fantasy football.
 That’s what it means to be American!
 Yet in many parts of the world, ‘pumpkin spice’ is a foreign language.

-We lived in Spain for 3 years on military orders.
+We lived in Spain for three years on military orders.
 Overall, it was a wonderful experience, and I loved Spanish culture.
 I wrote about the joys of living and traveling in Spain in my book, ‘Welcome to Rota.’
 I expected that some of the holidays would be different.
 We knew the Spanish had unique Christmas traditions, and that it would be hard living so far from our families then.
 But I didn’t expect to be sentimental about… Autumn.
 I was surprised by the waves of homesickness that hit me every Fall.
+Overcoming homesickness is an important skill when you’re stationed overseas.

 Nevertheless, we all made it through, with cans of pumpkin from the Commissary, tiny pumpkin crafts from MWR, and Trick-or-Treating in base housing.
 We even invited Spanish families to come onto base for Trick-or-Treating.
 They thought it was so cool to be part of an American holiday!
 The Spanish families really focused on the dark and gory side of the holiday, so they would come decked out in elaborate costumes, complete with creepy makeup and dripping blood.
 They told me that Halloween was a lot like Carnival (which is like Mardi Gras), but with candy instead of alcohol.
 I have to admit, they have a point.